- Frankie Howerd, Hermione Baddeley, Robert Coote, Bill Fraser, Lance Percival, Dora Bryan, Peter Bull, Jonathan Cecil and more

 - Sid Colin, Eddie Braben, Roy Tuvey, Maurice Sellar, Peter Vincent and Bob Hedley

 - Bob Kellett

-- Ned Sherrin and Terry Glinwood
+- Ned Sherrin, Terry Glinwood and Beryl Vertue

 It is 1914 and Britain has just declared war on Germany.
 In London, Mr Lurk is under-footman in the household of Lord and Lady Twithampton, alongside butler Groping and maid, Fanny.
 Whilst his colleagues intend to enlist, Lurk has no such inclination - the war will be over by Christmas, he insists.